AngelDanev/ADanev_UFT/index.md

 The Plugin ALOImagePro is develloped in cooperation with Atanaska Bosakova-Ardenska [Link to Researchgate](https://www.researchgate.net/profile/Atanaska-Bosakova-Ardenska), Magdalina Kutryanska [Link to Researchgate](https://www.researchgate.net/profile/Magdalina-Kutryanska), Ivaylo Ivanov and Vladimir Karparov.

-For citation:
+**For citation:**

-"Danev A., A. Bosakova-Ardenska, M. Kutryanska, I. Ivanov, V. Karparov, (2020).
+"_Danev A., A. Bosakova-Ardenska, M. Kutryanska, I. Ivanov, V. Karparov, (2020).
 APPLICATION OF ARITHMETIC AND LOGIC OPERATIONS FOR OBJECTS EXTRACTION IN IMAGEJ, Scientific  Research  of  the  Union  of  Scientists  in  Bulgaria  –  Plovdiv,
-series  B. Natural Sciences and Humanities, Vol ;;, ISSN: 1311- 9192 (Print), ISSN:2534-9376 (On-line), VIIIth International  Conference Of Young  Scientists 2020."
+series  B. Natural Sciences and Humanities, Vol ;;, ISSN: 1311- 9192 (Print), ISSN:2534-9376 (On-line), VIIIth International  Conference Of Young  Scientists 2020._"